idisfkj/AndroidShareElement/README.md

 ```

 ## Second Step
-Then in the second Activity which should jump activity, To start share Animation.
+Then in the second activity which should jump activity, To start share Animation.

 ```
 ShareElementInfo info = getIntent().getExtras().getParcelable(MainActivity.EXTRA_SHARE_ELEMENT_INFO);